-Poundstone was born in Woodbridge, Connecticut on September 28, 1981, and is 38 years old today, weighing 330 pounds at a height of 6’1″.
+Poundstone was born in Woodbridge, Connecticut on September 28, 1981, and is 39 years old today, weighing 330 pounds at a height of 6’1″.

 He grew up for the first ten years of his life in Spain and Italy.

-He went from Powerlifting to Strongman competitions and that is where Poundstone achieved worldwide fame as one of the most successful strongmen of his time.
+He went from the sport of Powerlifting to the sport of Strongman and that is where Poundstone achieved worldwide fame as one of the most successful strongmen of his time.

 And he won the title of America’s Strongest Man three times between 2007 and 2010.

-Today, Derek is a police officer at rank Sergeant in the Naugatuck, Connecticut Police Department and is the owner of the Poundstone Performance Training Center in Waterbury, Connecticut.
+Today, Derek is a full-time police officer at rank Sergeant in the Naugatuck, Connecticut Police Department, and is the Poundstone Performance Training Center owner in Waterbury, Connecticut.

-3 Most Tragic Derek Poundstone Injuries
+3 Most Tragic Derek Poundstone Workout Injuries

 1. Back Injury

 The injury was so severe that his doctors told him that he would never lift again because of his spinal disc herniation and spinal cord hemorrhage.¹

 Miraculously, he eventually returned to not only compete, but also to win the majority of his Strongman titles after this terrible damage to his spine.

 “Spinal disc herniation is an injury to the cushioning and connective tissue between vertebrae, usually caused by excessive strain or trauma to the spine.

 2. Torn Bicep

-On March 5, 2013, at the Arnold Classic in Australia, Derek tore his right bicep attempting to lift a 540 pound atlas stone.
+On March 5, 2013, at the Arnold Classic in Australia, Derek tore his right bicep attempting to lift a 540-pound atlas stone.

 3. Torn Quadriceps

-Poundstone had hoped to defeat Zydrunas Savickas, the winner of the 2009 World’s Strongest Man, but was now not even sure it was possible to compete.
+Poundstone had hoped to defeat Zydrunas Savickas, the 2009 World’s Strongest Man winner, but was now not even sure it was possible to compete.